 What other words or phrases have you come across or know about that refer to expat lifestyle in India?
 Share your feedback in the comments section.
 Thank you.

 Jennifer Kumar, author of this post, is the Managing Director of Authentic Journeys.
-An American expat living in India, she provides cross-cultural business programs to help your international, distributed and cross-border teams work effectively across global borders.
-Contact us for more information.
+She runs a business between the U.S. and India helping virtual teams to bridge the culture gap.
+She is ready to help your team.
+Contact her for more information.

 If you are an NRI visiting India, especially Kerala for a few weeks or a few months, and are looking for a custom made course to help you succeed working with people from the US, UK, Canada, Australia or New Zealand, contact us today.